Benefit fraud

 Examples of benefit fraud include:

-- living with a partner or another adult who is not declared for the purposes of a benefit claim
+- residing in a household with a partner or another adult who is not declared for the purposes of a benefit claim

-- failing to declare your true income or the income of any other household member
+- not disclosing your full salary as well as the income of any other household members

 - failing to declare an occupational pension